DigiCert KnowledgeBase - Technical Support-hero

 Go to your DNS provider and create a TXT record.
 Add a DigiCert-generated random value to the domain's TXT record.

-Note: DigiCert recommends using this DCV method as this method is less vulnerable to future industry changes.
+Note: DigiCert recommends using this DCV method as it is less vulnerable to future industry changes.

 • Email